 1. Implement Advanced Fraud Prevention

-One of the most important variables in the VAMP ratio equation is fraudulent transactions, and there are many modern tools that can be utilized to proactively protect your firm.
+One of the most important variables in the VAMP ratio equation is the number of fraudulent transactions.
 Take the following steps to make your fraud management infrastructure more advanced:

 - Deploy real-time transaction monitoring